microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 **Important APIs:** [PagerControl class](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.pagercontrol)

-Pager control can be configured to use a ComboBox, editable NumberBox, or numeric Button panel as the core pager control.
+Pager control can be configured to use a ComboBox, NumberBox, or numeric Button panel as the core pager control.

 ## Is this the right control?

 Use a **PagerControl** to create an accessible navigation interface for views that have multiple pages to display.
-If you have more than 7 pages worth of data, we suggest using the combo box or number box display mode instead of the number panel.
-This will provide a better user experience and a smoother keyboarding experience.

 ## Examples
 <!-- Use this section to explain the features of the API, showing